kalantar/ab-example/docs/tutorials/abn/abn.md

 ```

 ??? note "About this experiment"
     This experiment periodically (in this case, once a minute) reads the `abn` metrics associated with the *backend* application component in the *default* namespace.
-These metrics are written by the frontend service using the *WriteMetrics()* interface as a part of processing user requests.
+These metrics are written by the frontend service using the *WriteMetric()* interface as a part of processing user requests.

 ## Inspect experiment report